The sound of rain eased and crippled his soul at the same time.

 He still shudders at the flashback of the conversation he had with the Doctor a few days ago.
 Her condition has been getting more fragile with each passing day.

 After paying Raman the bill, he stood up and walked up to the edge of the shop and stared at the dark clouds above him.
-The rain hasn’t showed any signs of lightening up till now.
+The rain hasn’t shown any signs of lightening up till now.
 The constant thunder made things more gloomy.

 “Run Bhargav!
 Fast!
 Under that tree!”, Parvati said as she ran for shelter.